Gearbox-protocol/integration-types/README.md

 # Integration types

-All types of adapters and price feeds used in Gearbox protocol V2 and V3.
+All types of adapters and price feeds supported in Gearbox protocol V2 and V3.